John-A-Aydin/GenAIResultsComparator/README.md

 <!-- TAGLINE_START -->

 _GenAI Results Comparator (GAICo)_ is a Python library for comparing, analyzing, and visualizing outputs from Large Language Models (LLMs).
-First released in June 2025, it offers an extensible range of metrics, including standard text similarity scores and specialized metrics for structured data like planning sequences and time-series.
+It offers an extensible range of metrics, including standard text similarity scores, specialized metrics for structured data like planning sequences and time-series, and multimedia metrics for image and audio.

 <!-- TAGLINE_END -->